gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 Positional arguments::

-  systems               The systems to detect.
+  models                The systems to detect.
 This is an obligatory option
                         with no keyword associated to it.
 To detect all systems described in .xml available, set to "all" (case insensitive).
                         Otherwise, a single or multiple systems can be specified.